GusseDev/lunii-md-builder/README.md

 # Lunii MD File Generator

 A Python script to generate authentication `.md` files for Lunii (v2 maybe other...) storyteller devices.
+Allows you to repair the MD_FILE_NOT_FOUND error in certain cases, by rebuilding the .md file from your serial number and the version of your Lunii.

 ## Description